Tool development using the Tool Maker

 process.
 When launching the Tool Maker for the first time, an example is

-generated, resulting in a local/test/
+generated, resulting in a local/test/ folder containing all necessary

 components.
 To conduct local testing, follow these steps: